Flight Safety In A Europa

 Incidentally US studies have shown over 90% survival for those landing in trees – likely much better than in a housing estate.

 In my second example imagine your engine fails after take off at 800 ft.
 Ahead are the suburbs of some city with no clear landing areas.
 What do you do?
 Is 800 ft enough to turn around from?
-Your instructor said always land ahead within a narrow angle, but you can’t remember any height stipulation and you never practiced an EFATO at 800 ft and certainly not in such an.
+Your instructor said always land ahead within a narrow angle, but you can’t remember any height stipulation and you never practiced an EFATO at 800 ft and certainly not in such an npromising situation as this.